ProFatXuanAll/language-model-playground/doc/source/glossary.rst

        For example, ``_1_2_3_`` will become ``1_2_3``, where ``_`` are whitespaces.

     One additional step may be applied depends on how you treat cases.
-    If cases do not matter (which is called **case-insensitive**), then text normalization will transform all uppercases characters into lowercases.
+    If cases do not matter (which is called **case-insensitive**), then text normalization will transform all uppercase characters into lowercase characters.
     For example, ``ABC``, ``AbC``, ``aBc`` will all become ``abc``.
     If case do matter (which is called **case-sensitive**), then no additional steps will to be applied.